camachevaz/ESL/_posts/2022-04-18-tutoring-7th.markdown

 Did + Person 1 + have/get + noun + past participle?

 - Did you have your engine checked yesterday?
-- Did your parents get their house remodeled?
+- Did your parents get their house remodeled (RIMADELD)?
 - Did your boss get the report written during the last meeting?

 - Me + my car + wash + yesterday